Nissan Skyline: Eleventh generation (V35; 2001)

-The 11th-generation (V35) Nissan Skyline, introduced in June 2001, was based on Nissan's FM platform, shared with the Nissan 350Z.
-The Nissan Skyline used a front-midship engine (VQ35DE and others as below), rear-wheel-drive layout (four-wheel drive was available for the sedan) to achieve a 52%/48% weight distribution.
-The V35 was the first Skyline made for export to the United States.
-There it was sold under the company's luxury brand, Infiniti as the Infiniti G35.
+The 11th-generation (V35) Nissan Skyline was introduced in June 2001.
+It was the first Skyline since the C10 series not to be based on the platform shared with its former luxury twin, the Laurel (which was due to be discontinued in 2002), and instead was based on the then-new FM platform that was shared with the Z33 series Fairlady Z. The all-new Skyline used a front-midship engine (VQ35DE and others as below), rear-wheel-drive layout (four-wheel drive was available for the sedan) to achieve a 52%/48% weight distribution.
+It was sold at reorganized Nissan Japanese dealerships called Nissan Red Stage alongside the Fairlady Z, the latter of which was sold exclusively at Nissan Blue Stage Japanese dealerships.

-The all-new Skyline was introduced at reorganized Nissan Japanese dealerships called Nissan Red Stage in conjunction with the reintroduced Nissan Fairlady Z, sold exclusively at Nissan Blue Stage Japanese dealerships.
-The vehicle went on sale on June 18, 2001.
+The vehicles went on sale on 18 June 2001.
 Early models included the 250GT, 250GTe, and 300GT.
 Early Skyline Driving Helper model includes 250GT.
-The Skyline 250GT FOUR sedan includes ATTESA E-TS all wheel drive with 50:50 synchro mode, VQ25DD (NEO Di) engine, and a five-speed automatic transmission.
-It went on sale on September 26, 2001.
-The Skyline 250GTm sedan went on sale on January 13, 2002, while the Skyline 350GT-8 sedan went on sale on February 19, 2002.
+The Skyline 250GT FOUR sedan includes ATTESA E-TS all wheel drive with 50:50 synchro mode, VQ25DD (NEO Di) engine, and a five-speed automatic transmission, which went on sale on 26 September 2001.
+The Skyline 250GTm sedan went on sale on 13 January 2002, while the Skyline 350GT-8 sedan went on sale on 19 February 2002.

-Beginning in 2002, the Skyline sedan was also sold in North America and Europe, where it was marketed as the Infiniti G35.
+Beginning in 2002, the Skyline sedan was sold in North America and Europe, where it was marketed as the Infiniti G35.
+The V35 was also the first Skyline made for export to the United States, being sold under the aforementioned brand name alongside its platform-mate twin, the Nissan 350Z.

-The V35 broke with previous Skyline tradition - the first generation to offer no straight-six engine, no turbocharger since the R30, and no GT-R version, a decision which extended to all later Skylines.
-The no turbocharger situation continued up until the V37 series, when the 2.0 L Mercedes-Benz M274 turbo I4 engine was introduced, as well as the 2019 update of the V37 with the introduction of a 3.0 L VR30DDTT twin-turbo V6 engine replacing the previous M274 engine.
+The V35 broke with previous Skyline tradition - it offered no straight-six engine, no turbocharger since the R30, and no GT-R version, a decision which extended to all later Skylines.
 The intention had been for the model to use a different name, a decision reversed by Renault/Nissan CEO Carlos Ghosn, who choose to gear the V35 towards the luxury-sport market.
-Billing the 350Z as a pure sports car, Nissan put a slightly more powerful VQ35DE in the 350Z, and while the Skyline and the 350Z shared the same platform, the 350Z had additional bracing, under-body aero parts, and weighed 100 kg less.
-Some fans refer to V35 as the "New Generation Skyline" due to drastic changes between the V35 series and its R34 predecessor.
-Nonetheless, as of 1 July 2001 (two weeks after launch), total domestic Japanese Skyline orders had reached 4200 units.
+Billing the 350Z as a pure sports car, Nissan put a slightly more powerful VQ35DE in the 350Z, and while both the Skyline and the 350Z shared the same platform, the 350Z had additional bracing, under-body aero parts, and weighed 100 kg less.
+As of 1 July 2001 (two weeks after launch), total domestic Japanese Skyline orders had reached 4200 units.

-Japanese tuners mostly ignored the V35 Skyline, the 2006 Tsukuba Super Lap Battle had not a single V35 entrant.
+Some fans refer to the V35 as the "New Generation Skyline" due to drastic changes between its R34 predecessor and the new V35.
+Japanese tuners mostly ignored the V35 Skyline; the 2006 Tsukuba Super Lap Battle had not a single V35 entrant.
 Tuners such as Mines, Amuse, Hosaka, Garage Defend, M Speed, Nagisa, MCR, HKS, & Top Secret continued developing R32-R34 GT-Rs as time attack cars.
-Top Secret did tune a V35, but replaced the VQ35DE with a Twin Turbo VK45DE V8.
-Signal USA entered a V35 in Formula D, replacing the VQ35DE with an SR20DET.
+Top Secret did tune a V35 but replaced the original VQ35DE V6 engine with a twin-turbo VK45DE V8 engine.
+Signal USA also entered a V35 in Formula D but replaced the original six-cylinder VQ35DE engine with the turbocharged four-cylinder SR20DET engine.